scottvr/apifuse/README.md

 # apifuse

 `apifuse` is a user-space FUSE proof of concept that projects an OpenAPI-described
-REST API into a read-only filesystem dynamically populated with "files" and "directories"
+REST API into a mounted read-only filesystem dynamically populated with "files" and "directories"
 by responses to API calls when accessed by any means through the OS, as if the data
 resided on a local filesystem.